Henry907/IoT-City/Street Lights/README.md

-#Its simple python

-run the scripts by typing
+# run the scripts by typing  "python3 {filename}"

-"python3 {filename}"
+Its simple python

 -James Keller '24